JakovFreund/tabletop-assistant/tasks.md

 - add default actions (Grab, Shove, Throw, Help, Dash...) - DefaultActions.java ?
 - implement existing ItemEffects
 - go through MagicItems descriptions and add ItemEffects and StatusEffects
+- WeaponProperties functionality and calculations (different scaling/damage)
 - fill in MagicItems weapons and armour stats
 - add generateRandomItem() + on weapon/armour creation randomly determine rarity upgrade (yes or no boolean) and then add 1 effect or none
 - the environment/scene has an inventory (where ItemStacks go when players drop them)
+- how am i gonna display ItemEffects on frontend?
 - DM also has a seperate inventory
 - https://bg3.wiki/wiki/Weapon_actions (add them to WeaponType and WeaponAttributes)
 - add auto-calculation of base damage (stats + equipped weapon), AC, and a bunch of other stats